awslabs/amazon-redshift-utils/src/SnapshotManager/README.md

 After completion, you'll notice a Lambda Function called `RedshiftUtilsSnapshotManager`, plus there will be a CloudWatch Events Rule called `RedshiftUtilsSnapshotManager-<namespace>-15-mins` which runs every 15 minutes.

-You can run `./build.sh schedule <config.json>` as many times as you need to create additional schedules.
+You can run `./build.sh schedule <config.json>` as many times as you need to create additional schedules or modify existing schedules (based on the namespace supplied in the config file).

 ### Confirm Execution